Geography of Kaziranga National Park: Geography

-The park is located between latitude 26°30 N to 26°45 N and longitude 93°08 E to 93°36 E in the Kaliabor subdivision of the Nagaon district and the Bokakhat subdivision of the Golaghat district, in the state of Assam in India.
+The park is located between latitude 26°30 N to 26°45 N and longitude 93°08 E to 93°36 E in the Kaliabor subdivision of the Nagaon district and the Bokakhat subdivision of the Golaghat district, in the state of Assam, in India.
 It is roughly 40 km long and 13 km wide, with an area of 378.22 km^{2}, having lost around 51.14 km^{2} to erosion by the Brahmaputra.
-A total addition of 429 km2 along the present boundary of the park has been made and notified with separate national park status to provide extended habitat for increasing population of wildlife or as a corridor for safe movement of animals to Karbi Anglong Hills.
+A total addition of 429 km² along the present boundary of the park has been made and notified with separate national park status to provide an extended habitat for the increasing population of wildlife or as a corridor for safe movement of animals to the Karbi Anglong Hills.

 The southern border of the park is roughly defined by the Mora Diphlu river.
 Further south are the hills of Barail and the Mikir.
 The National Highway NH-37 was once the formal southern boundary of the park.
 The Brahmaputra River constitutes the dynamically changing Northern boundary of the park.
 The other rivers in Kaziranga are Diphlu, Mora Diphlu and Mora Dhansiri.
 Kaziranga is mostly flat expanses of fertile alluvial silt (part of the highly fertile Middle Brahmaputra alluvial flood plains), exposed sandbars, riverine flood-formed lakes called Beels (Beels make up as much as 5% of the surface area) and elevated flats called chapories where animals shelter during floods.
 Many artificial chapories have been built with the help of the Indian Army.
 The average altitude of the park ranges from 40 m to 80 m, with the Mikir Hills to the south of the park rising to around 1220 m.